Does March Madness lead to irrational exuberance in the NBA draft?

 The NBA draft is just three months after March Madness every year, and NBA executives have to decide how a player’s performance over the games in March — a maximum of six, from the tournament’s first round to the championship game — should affect their draft decision.
 Is it possible that a player who can sustain a high level of performance in a few must-win games has demonstrated that he has what it takes to succeed on the highest stage?

 A 2012 study for the National Bureau of Economic Research, “Does March Madness Lead to Irrational Exuberance in the NBA Draft?
 High-Value Employee Selection Decisions and Decision-Making Bias,” explores how the March tournament affects the way that professional teams behave in the June draft.
 The study is based on data from 1997 to 2010 that looks at college tournament standouts performed at the NBA level.
-The researchers, from Columbia University Graduate School of Business and the Haverford College economics department, sought to understand the relationship between tournament performance and draft position.
+The researchers, Casey Ichniowski of Columbia University Graduate School of Business and Anne E. Preston of Haverford College, sought to understand the relationship between tournament performance and draft position.

 The study’s findings include: